open-telemetry/opentelemetry.io/content/en/docs/collector/troubleshooting.md

 weight: 25
 ---

-This document describes some options when troubleshooting the health or performance of The OpenTelemetry Collector.
+This page describes some options when troubleshooting the health or performance of the OpenTelemetry Collector.
 The Collector provides a variety of metrics, logs, and extensions for debugging issues.

 ## Sending test data